This post may contain affiliate links. Read my full disclosure policy.

-Fast, easy recipe for Vegan Lo Mein that can be made in under 20 minutes.
-Loaded up with healthy vegetables, this VEGAN dinner recipe is perfect for busy weeknights!
+Fast, easy recipe for Lo Mein that can be made in under 20 minutes.
+Loaded up with healthy vegetables, this easy dinner is perfect for busy weeknights!
 Keep it vegan or add chicken breast or shrimp.
 Gluten-free adaptable.

 4-5 ounces dry lo mein noodles – typically thin egg noodles, but sub any noodle you like- soba, GF noodles, whole wheat linguini, etc. If using fresh noodles, weight will be different, basically use enough for two servings.